Minimal acceleration for the multi-dimensional isentropic Euler equations: Introduction

-The use of the bounded Lipschitz norm is very well adapted to the momentum equation because it allows us to measure the \emph{time derivative} of the momentum in the same norm.
-Indeed we have $\partial_t \BM = -\nabla\cdot \FLUX$ because of the momentum equation.
-Testing against bounded, Lipschitz continuous test functions, we can integrate by parts and take the $\sup$ over all test functions with norm less than or equal to one.
-Since $\FLUX$ takes values in the symmetric, positive semidefinite matrices, this turns out to be very simple: We just need to integrate the trace $\TRACE(\FLUX)$.
-Thus

-for a.e.\ $t\in [0,\infty)$; see \eqref{E:YMR} and Lemma~\ref{L:IDE}.
-Here $\|\cdot\|_{\MK(\R^d)}$ denotes the bounded Lipschitz norm.
-The momentum $t \mapsto \BM_t$ is \emph{Lipschitz continuous} with respect to this norm.
+The use of the bounded Lipschitz norm is very well adapted to the momentum equation $\partial_t \BM = -\nabla\cdot \FLUX$, which provides an expression for the \emph{time derivative} of the momentum.
+To measure its size we test against bounded, Lipschitz continuous functions, integrate by parts, then take the supremum over all test functions with norm not bigger than $1$.
+Since $\FLUX$ takes values in the symmetric, positive semi\-definite matrices, this turns out to be very simple: We just need to integrate the trace $\TRACE(\FLUX)$ to obtain an upper bound.
+Since the total energy is bounded for all times, it follows that the momentum $t \mapsto \BM_t$ is \emph{Lipschitz continuous} with respect to the bounded Lipschitz norm.
 The Lipschitz continuity of $t \mapsto \RHO_t$ with respect to the Wasserstein distance follows as in \cite{AmbrosioGigliSavare2008}.
-We refer the reader to Section~\ref{SS:TR} for further information.
+We refer the reader to Section~\ref{SS:TR} for details.